gemfire/spring-data-for-vmware-gemfire/documentation/reference/cq-container.md

 ## <a id="continuousquerylistener-and-continuousquerylisteneradapter"></a>`ContinuousQueryListener` and `ContinuousQueryListenerAdapter`

-The `ContinuousQueryListenerAdapter` class is the final component in Spring Data for VMware GemFire CQ support.
+The `ContinuousQueryListenerAdapter` class is the final component in [spring-data-gemfire-name] CQ support.
 In a nutshell, class allows you to expose almost **any** implementing class as an EDP with minimal constraints.
 `ContinuousQueryListenerAdapter` implements the
 `ContinuousQueryListener` interface, a simple listener interface similar